 Gluten-free focaccia with Chufa flour.
-Chufa flour is naturally gluten-free, making it an excellent option for those intolerant to gluten.
+Chufa flour is naturally gluten-free, making it an excellent option for those who are gluten intolerant.
 It has a thickening power similar to starches, so it can be used to achieve the same consistency in desserts.
-It also absorbs more liquids than starches, so you may need to increase the amount of plant-based milk or water in the recipe.
+It also absorbs more liquid than starches, so it may be necessary to increase the amount of plant-based milk or water in the recipe.

 In a large bowl, dissolve the yeast in the warm water.